FRACerqueira/RingBufferPlus/README.md

 **_Note:  [-pre]/[--prerelease] usage for pre-release versions_**

 ## Examples
-The project in the folder **RingBufferPlusRabbit** contains the samples with RabbitMQ(publish).
+The project in the folder **DotNetProbes** contains the samples with RabbitMQ(publish).

 ```
-dotnet run --project RingBufferPlusRabbit
+dotnet run --project DotNetProbes
 ```

 ## Usage